davwillev/stopwatch/README.md

 Version | Description
 ------- | ---------------------
-v1.0.2  | Change: Multi-capture stopwatches are now located at the top of their container (to avoid movement of the widget when rows are added; this can be controlled with a new setting). v1.0.1  | Bug fixes: Lap cumulated time was not restored properly (this was a display issue only). v1.0.0  | Initial release.
+v1.0.2  | Change: Multi-capture stopwatches are now located at the top of their container (to avoid movement of the widget when rows are added; this can be controlled with a new setting).<br>New feature: The laps/captures index can now be mapped when storing data in a repeating instrument. v1.0.1  | Bug fixes: Lap cumulated time was not restored properly (this was a display issue only). v1.0.0  | Initial release.